New photos released from Epstein’s estate showing Trump, Bannon, Bill Clinton and other high-profile people - Local News 8

 “We received over 95,000 photos and Democrats released just a handful.
 Democrats’ hoax against President Trump has been completely debunked.
 Nothing in the documents we’ve received shows any wrongdoing.
 It is shameful Rep. Garcia and Democrats continue to put politics above justice for the survivors,” the spokesperson said.

-CNN has reached out to the White House and representatives for Bannon, Clinton, Gates, Allen, Branson, Summers, Dershowitz and Mountbatten-Windsor.
+CNN has reached out to representatives for Bannon, Clinton, Gates, Allen, Branson, Summers, Dershowitz and Mountbatten-Windsor.

 Clinton has never been accused by law enforcement of any wrongdoing related to Epstein, and a spokesperson has repeatedly said he cut ties with Epstein before his arrest on federal charges in 2019 and didn’t know about his crimes.